khaoniaomamuang/phalidpol.me/README.md

 # phalidpol.me

 Hello and welcome to my website!
 My name is Phalidpol Zhu and I am a BCom and BSc undergraduate student at the University of Auckland.
-I am currently pursuing a double major in business management and economics, and a double minor in computer science and statistics.
+I am currently pursuing a "quadruple" major in business management, economics, computer science and statistics.
 I have always been interested in exploring different fields of study and finding connections between them.
 I believe that having a multidisciplinary background can help me solve complex problems and create innovative solutions.

 Please note that this website is still a work in progress and I will be updating it regularly with new content and features.
 So please check back often to see what's new!